Colleges by Location

 The collegeÆs commitment to diversity and inclusion is evident in its holistic admissions process, which values not only academic achievements but also personal qualities and extracurricular involvement.
 Bowdoin College takes pride in its close-knit community, where students and faculty members collaborate in research and co-curricular activities.
 The campus itself reflects the collegeÆs dedication to sustainability, with LEED-certified buildings and environmental initiatives that promote conservation and renewable energy.
 Overall, Bowdoin College offers a well-rounded liberal arts education that prepares students for success in their chosen fields while fostering a strong commitment to social responsibility and public service.

-Bowdoin College is a private four-year college located in Brunswick, ME.
-This educational institution operates on a semester-based calendar.
-Admissions is extremely competitive, with an acceptance rate of merely 8%.
-The freshman retention rate at Bowdoin College is 97.4% and the six-year graduation rate is 96%.
+Located in Brunswick, ME, Bowdoin College is a private four-year college.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 7%.
+The freshman retention rate at Bowdoin College is 96.83% and the six-year graduation rate is 95%.

 Quick Facts